Information for Parents: Summer Tutoring Program

 Parent Information Sheet (PDF) Medical Information Form (PDF) Child Interest Form (PDF)

 - The School Information Sheet should be completed and submitted by the teacher who has worked most closely with your child in reading.
-PLEASE NOTE: This form is required.
-Because we operate on a first-come-first-served basis, failure to return this form in a timely manner could result in your child being closed out of the program.
+This form provides information that is helpful to our tutors in creating the best plan for tutoring your child.

 School Information Sheet (PDF)